 What Training Does a Certified Fraud Examiner Need?

-Learn about certified fraud examiner training, and enter one of the top fraud-busting careers.
+Learn about fraud examiner training to enter this fraud-busting career.

 Am I a Good Candidate for the Job?

 A certified fraud examiner’s job is an interdisciplinary art, requiring a diverse set of skills.
 CFEs need investigative abilities as well as expertise in finance and law.
 And a background in criminology doesn’t hurt.
 Investigators or legal professionals who have earned a criminal justice degree or accountants who specialize in auditing and analysis are good candidates for certified fraud examiner training.

 Certified fraud examiners with a background in finance may work in the following setting: